Small interfering RNA: Transcriptional gene silencing

+RITS complexes

-SiRNAs can be incorporated into a RNA-induced transcriptional silencing (RITS) complex.
+siRNAs can be incorporated into a RNA-induced transcriptional silencing (RITS) complex.
 An active RITS complex will trigger the formation of heterochromatin around DNA matching the siRNA, effectively silencing the genes in that region of the DNA.

-Applications: Allele-specific gene silencing
+Applications

 One of the potent applications of siRNAs is the ability to distinguish the target versus non-target sequence with a single-nucleotide difference.
-This approach has been considered as therapeutically crucial for the silencing dominant gain-of-function (GOF) disorders, where mutant allele causing disease is differed from wt-allele by a single nucleotide (nt).
-These types of siRNAs with the capability to distinguish a single-nt difference, are termed as, allele-specific siRNAs.
+This approach has been considered therapeutically crucial for silencing dominant gain-of-function (GOF) disorders, where the mutant allele causing disease differs from the wild-type allele by a single nucleotide (nt).
+These types of siRNAs, which are capable of distinguishing a single-nucleotide difference, are termed allele-specific siRNAs.

 ASP-RNAi is an innovative category of RNAi with the objective of suppressing the dominant mutant allele while sparing expression of the corresponding normal allele with the specificity of single-nucleotide differences between the two.
-ASP-siRNAs are potentially a novel and better remedial alternative for the treatment of autosomal dominant genetic disorders especially in cases where wild-type allele expression is crucial for organism survival such as Huntington disease (HD),DYT1 dystonia (Gonzalez-Alegre et al. 2003, 2005), Alzheimer's disease (Sierant et al. 2011), Parkinson's disease (PD) (Takahashi et al. 2015), amyloid lateral sclerosis (ALS) (Schwarz et al. 2006), and Machado–Joseph disease (Alves et al. 2008).
+ASP-siRNAs are potentially a novel and better remedial alternative for the treatment of autosomal dominant genetic disorders, especially in cases where wild-type allele expression is crucial for organism survival, such as Huntington disease (HD), DYT1 dystonia (Gonzalez-Alegre et al. 2003, 2005), Alzheimer's disease (AD) (Sierant et al. 2011), Parkinson's disease (PD) (Takahashi et al. 2015), amyotrophic lateral sclerosis (ALS) (Schwarz et al. 2006), and Machado-Joseph disease (MJD) (Alves et al. 2008).
 Their therapeutic potential has also been assessed for various skin disorders like epidermolysis bullosa simplex (Atkinson et al. 2011), epidermolytic palmoplantar keratoderma (EPPK) (Lyu et al. 2016), and lattice corneal dystrophy type I (LCDI) (Courtney et al. 2014).

+Approved drugs and clinical pharmacology

+Approved siRNA drugs cover a range of indications and mRNA targets, utilizing various strategies to achieve intracellular delivery.